37 COUNTRIES1 BAN SELLING OF E-CIGARETTES

-In sixty-six (66) countries that permit the sale of e-cigarettes, there are typically some regulation that govern the sale as cross-border sale restrictions/regulations, restrictions in venues where they can be sold, access restrictions, or other restrictions:
+In seventy-three (73) countries that permit the sale of e-cigarettes, there are regulations around sale such as cross-border sale restrictions/regulations, restrictions in venues where they can be sold, access restrictions, or other restrictions:

-Afghanistan, Austria, Belgium, Bulgaria, China, Canada, Croatia, Cyprus, Czech Republic, Denmark, Djibouti, Ecuador, Egypt, Estonia, Fiji, Finland, France, Georgia, Germany, Greece, Honduras, Hungary, Iceland, Indonesia***, Iraq, Ireland, Italy, Ivory Coast, Jamaica3**, Jordan, S. Korea, Latvia, Libya, Liechtenstein, Lithuania, Luxembourg, Malaysia, Maldives, Malta, Moldova, Morocco, Netherlands, New Zealand, Norway, Palau, Pakistan, Philippines, Poland, Portugal, Romania, San Marino, Saudi Arabia, Slovakia, Slovenia, Spain, Sudan, Sweden, Switzerland4**, Tajikistan, Togo, Tunisia, Ukraine, United Arab Emirates, United Kingdom, Vietnam, Yemen**
+Austria, Azerbaijan, Bahrain, Barbados**, Belarus, Belgium, Bulgaria, Canada, Chile*, China*, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, El Salvador, Estonia, Fiji, Finland, France, Georgia, Germany, Greece, Honduras, Hungary, Iceland, Indonesia*, Ireland, Israel, Italy, Ivory Coast, Jamaica3, Jordan*, S. Korea, Laos**, Latvia, Liechtenstein*, Lithuania, Luxembourg, Macedonia*, Malaysia, Maldives, Malta, Moldova, Netherlands, New Zealand, Nigeria*, Norway, Palau, Paraguay, Philippines, Poland, Portugal, Romania, San Marino*, Saudi Arabia, Senegal, Serbia, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland4, Tajikistan, Togo, Tunisia*, Ukraine*, United Arab Emirates*, United Kingdom, United States, Vietnam

-Of the sixty-six (66) countries allowing the sale of e-cigarettes, at least thirty-two (32) are known toregulate the amount (concentration/volume) of nicotine in e-liquids — in the EU, the threshold concentration is 20mg/mL “AND” do not permit the use of ingredients (other than nicotine) that pose a risk to human health in heated or unheated form in nicotine-containing e-liquid (“OR” for Canada and Israel):
+Of the seventy-three (73) countries allowing the sale of e-cigarettes, at least thirty-six (36) are known to regulate the amount (concentration/volume) of nicotine in e-liquids.
+In the EU, the threshold concentration is 20mg/ml “AND” do not permit the use of ingredients (other than nicotine) that pose a risk to human health in heated or unheated form in nicotine-containing e-liquid: Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary*, Iceland****, Ireland, Israel, Italy, Latvia, Liechtenstein*, Lithuania, Luxembourg, Malta, Moldova, Netherlands, Poland, Portugal, Romania, San Marino*, Saudi Arabia, Slovakia, Slovenia, Spain, Sweden, Switzerland, and United Kingdom.

 There is no reliable information available in other countries and are hence, not listed here.
 E-cigarettes are found/ likely permitted in many African/ Latin American countries, although in many cases, there are no specific laws allowing/ disallowing the same.

-*Included based on information from No Fire, No Smoke: The Global State of Harm Reduction, 2018 (GSTHR)
+* Included based on information from Burning issues: Global State of Tobacco Harm Reduction 2020.

 **Conflicting information found

 1 Refers to sovereign states.
-Territories such as Hong Kong, which is has pending legislation for banning e-cigarettes, is not included in this listing.
+Territories such as Hong Kong is not included in this listing.

 2 Five (5) countries specifically prohibit the sale of nicotine-containing e-cigarettes: Australia, Costa Rica**, Japan, Mexico, Sri Lanka.